-- Crude bitumen from oil sands may be transported to upgraders for processing to make it lighter - "synthetic crude oil." - In 2017, 43% of the raw bitumen produced was sent for upgrading in Alberta. - Major companies with upgrading capacity include Syncrude, Suncor, Shell, Canadian Natural Resources, Husky and Nexen-CNOOC. - The total upgrading capacity in Canada is 1.29 MMb/d (more information on upgrading is in the "Petroleum Products" chapter.) - Bitumen may also be blended with diluent (e.g. condensates) and sold directly to refineries capable of processing heavier oils.
+- Crude bitumen from oil sands may be transported to upgraders for processing to make it lighter - "synthetic crude oil." - In 2018, 43% of the raw bitumen produced was sent for upgrading in Alberta. - Major companies with upgrading capacity include Syncrude, Suncor, Shell, Canadian Natural Resources, Husky and Nexen-CNOOC. - The total upgrading capacity in Canada is 1.33 MMb/d - Bitumen may also be blended with diluent (e.g. condensates) and sold directly to refineries capable of processing heavier oils.